 What are dental fillings?

-These restorations are used to restore the structure, function and appearance of a tooth that's been damaged or decayed, alleviating tooth pain you may be experiencing.
+With these restorations, we can help restore the structure, function and appearance of a decayed or damaged tooth, alleviating tooth pain you may experience.

 Why are dental fillings used?

-Tooth fillings can fix fractures, cracks, or tooth decay.
-They help restore functionality to your tooth and in some circumstances, dental fillings can be used to make cosmetic improvements to your smile.
+Tooth fillings can repair cracks, tooth decay or fractures.
+They help restore functionality to your tooth and in some cases, dental fillings can be used to make cosmetic improvements to your smile.

 What are some signs I may need a dental filling?

-While you should see a dentist to confirm whether you need a filling, here are some signs that you may have a cavity that needs a tooth filling.
-If you experience any of these, schedule an appointment with your dentist:
+While you should visit a dentist to confirm whether you require a filling, here are some signs that you may have a cavity that needs a tooth filling.
+If you notice any of these, book an appointment with your dentist:

 - Your feel a sharp or throbbing pain in your tooth.